MicrosoftDocs/dynamics-365-intelligent-order-management/topics/manual-order-orchestration.md

 ### How simple substitution works

 During order creation (either manually or through an intake provider), a plug-in runs to check for a substitute product for the requested customer product in the product master data.
 If a substitution is found, then the substitute product appears in the **Existing Product** field and the requested customer product appears in the **Requested Product** field.
 Also, on the **Order product** form, the **Is Substitute** toggle is set to **Yes**, and both the **Requested Product** and **Is Substitute** fields will be viewable on the form.
-These fields will be locked to avoid unintentional updates.
-The plugin only runs during creation doesn't run during order change.
+These fields are locked to avoid unintentional updates.
+The plug-in only runs during order creation and doesn't run during order changes.

 > [!NOTE]
 > If you delete or change a substitute product, you must also delete or change the product relationship accordingly.